Here’s How to Lose Weight Fast With Intermittent Fasting

-What if I told you that there's a red carpet trick that the stars use to get those sleek camera-ready bodies in time for the Oscars and that it's safe, healthy, effective, and free — and you can use too.
-That's the claim of a new book by a diabetes specialist who has studied the best way to get his patients off the insulin, free of all their meds and slimmed-down —fast.
-His name is Dr. Jason Fung and he gave The Beet a preview of his new book that he's co-authored, called "Life in the Fasting Lane" coming out this April.
+What if I told you that there's a red carpet trick that the stars use to get ready for red carpet appearances like the Oscars and that it's safe, healthy, effective, and free — and you can use it too.
+That's the claim of a new book by a diabetes specialist who has studied the best way to get his patients off the insulin, free of all their meds, and slimmed down — with a technique called 'intermittent fasting.'
+His name is Dr. Jason Fung and he gave The Beet a preview of his new book that he's co-authored, called Life in the Fasting Lane.

-The book is all about how to use intermittent fasting to lose weight and to do it safely, healthfully and effectively to slim down in a matter of just days or weeks, depending on how much fasting you want to try.
-"Life in the Fasting Lane" is about to hit bookstores and make intermittent fasting, or IF the most followed diet in the country, since it's healthy, it works and you can use it any time you need to lose weight fast.
+The book is all about how to use intermittent fasting to lose weight and to do it safely, healthfully, and effectively to slim down in a matter of just days or weeks, depending on how much fasting you want to try.
+Life in the Fasting Lane is about to hit bookstores and make intermittent fasting, or IF the most followed diet in the country, since it's healthy, it works and you can use it any time you need to lose weight fast.

-Can Intermittent Fasting Actually be Healthy?
+Is Intermittent Fasting Healthy?

 Before you shake your head in disbelief and think: "No way is this a good idea," I too was skeptical since I've always believed a healthy diet that is low in calories is the way to go.
 After editing a health and fitness magazine for over a dozen years and imparting knowledge of how to follow the "fewer calories in, more calories out" way of losing weight the safe and healthy way, when I listened to the science behind fasting, and then read the book, I was convinced that Dr. Fung is onto something.